-Spacetime gas (aka Superfluid, Bose-Einstein Condensate, quantum vacuum) includes all photons and neutrinos, dominated by those that have traveled so far in the (possibly infinite) universe that their temperature has dropped to near absolute zero Kelvin as they yielded energy during their journey.
-The reduction in temperature of these photons and neutrinos has been lost in reactions, primarily non-scattering reactions with particles in the spacetime superfluid.
+Spacetime gas (aka Superfluid, Bose-Einstein condensate, quantum vacuum) includes spacetime particles as well as all photons and neutrinos passing through, dominated by those that have traveled so far in the (possibly infinite) universe that their temperature has dropped to near absolute zero Kelvin as they yielded energy during their journey.
+The reduction in temperature of these photons and neutrinos has been lost in reactions, primarily due to galaxy local spacetime gas expansion.
 The gas may also include any composite particle products of multiple photons and/or multiple neutrinos that react at some temperature and/or particles forged in some other reaction.
 These may include axions or gravitons.

 The spacetime gas has a black body spectrum of 2.7 Kelvin.
 The general relativity (GR) and quantum mechanics (QM) era science has mistakenly attributed this radiation to a cosmic microvave background from the incorrectly conceived Big Bang.